MatiasComercio/neural-networks/README.md

   - TERRAIN PERCEPTRON
 - Currently not working (_used in development stage only_):
   - AND, OR, PARITY, SYMMETRY, XOR PERCEPTRONS

+## Pre-requisites
+Add the `src` folder & subfolders to the Matlab/Octave path.

 ## Configuration